-Established in 2011 by the Archaeological Institute of America, International Archaeology Day is celebrated every third Saturday in October, commemorating the field of archaeology and its contributions to society.
+Established in 2011 by the Archaeological Institute of America, International Archaeology Day is celebrated every third Saturday in October, commemorates the field of archaeology and its contributions to society.
 Local celebrations organized by the AIA and other institutions occur throughout the month of October.
 There are also many online activities associated with International Archaeology Day, including interactive digs, where one can digitally follow an excavation project as it happens.

 In honor of this day, we are featuring a collection of Berghahn Archaeology titles.
 Scroll down to read freely accessible introductions.
 For a full selection of titles please visit our Archaeology page.